vaquarkhan/microservices-recipes-a-free-gitbook/README.md

 ###  Microservices vs API

 APIs are standardized wrappers that create an interface through which microservices can be packaged and surfaced.
 This makes APIs the logical enforcement point for key concerns of a microservices architecture such as security, governance, and reuse.
-Because APIs are able to house these concerns, they are considered a foundational component of a microservices architecture.
+Because APIs are able to house these concerns, they are considered a foundational component of a microservices architecture(mulesoft).

 Microservices are most often used internally, while APIs are used to expose functionality to the outside world.

 - https://www.youtube.com/watch?v=qGFRbOq4fmQ